The Clarion Call: The People’s CDC Provides A Sobering Look at the COVID-19 Crisis

 Baltimore Speaks

-This short film by AphroChic explores the impact of the virus on the Black com- munity and the role that medical mistrust, created through a long history of mistreatment of Black people, played in creating hesitancy around the vaccine, as well as the heroic efforts of community members, medical institutions and the city’s health department to reach vaccination goals.
-Visit the website to watch the documentary short, spotlights of community members and view panel discussions from the AphroChic 2022 COVID-19 Summit.
+This short film by AphroChic explores the impact of the virus on the Black community and the role that medical mistrust, created through a long history of mistreatment of Black people, played in creating hesitancy around the vaccine, as well as the heroic efforts of community members, medical institutions and the city’s health department to reach vaccination goals.
+Watch the documentary short, made with support from the CDC and Black Public Media.

 The People’s CDC Safer In-Person Gatherings Guide